PratickMazumder/PratickMazumder/README.md

 - 👋 Hi, I’m @PratickMazumder
 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning Web Development
-- 📫 How to reach me : Instagram : @riz_official.07
+- 📫 How to reach me : Instagram/Twitter : @riz_official.07

 <!---
 PratickMazumder/PratickMazumder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.